skilldrick/easyforth/index.markdown

     5 2 + 10 *

-{% include editor.html %}
+{% include editor.html size="small"%}

 One of the nice things about Forth is that the order of operations is completely based on their order in the program.
-For example, when executing `5 2 + 10 *`, the interpreter pushes 5 to the stack, then 2, then adds them and pushes the result, then pushes 10 to the stack, then multiplies 7 and 10.
+For example, when executing `5 2 + 10 *`, the interpreter pushes 5 to the stack, then 2, then adds them and pushes the resulting 7, then pushes 10 to the stack, then multiplies 7 and 10.
 Because of this, there's no need for parentheses to group operators with lower precedence.

-Defining Words
+## Defining Words

 The syntax of Forth is extremely straightforward.
 Forth code is interpreted as a series of space-delimited words.
 Almost all non-whitespace characters are valid in words.
 When the Forth interpreter reads a word, it checks to see if a definition exists in an internal structure known as the Dictionary.
 If it is found, that definition is executed.
 Otherwise, the word is assumed to be a number, and it is pushed onto the stack.
-If the word is not able to be converted to a number, an error occurs.
+If the word cannot be converted to a number, an error occurs.

 You can try that out yourself below.
 Type `foo` (an unrecognized word) and press enter.

-{% include editor.html %}
+{% include editor.html size="small"%}

 You should see something like this:

 <div class="editor-preview editor-text">foo  <span class="output">foo ?</span></div>

+`foo ?` means that Forth was unable to find a definition for `foo`, and it wasn't a valid number.

-We can create our own definition of `foo`, using two special words called `:` and `;`.
-`:` is our way of telling Forth we want to create a definition.
+We can create our own definition of `foo` using two special words called `:` (colon) and `;` (semicolon).  `:` is our way of telling Forth we want to create a definition.
 The first word after the `:` becomes the definition name, and the rest of the words (until the `;`) make up the body of the definition.
 It's conventional to include two spaces between the name and the body of the definition.
 Try entering the following:

     : foo  100 + ;
     1000 foo
     foo foo foo

-(Be careful to include a space before the `;` word.
-Because Forth words are space delimited, `+;` is a perfectly valid word, and is not treated as two separate words.)
+**Warning:** A common mistake is to miss out the space before the `;` word.
+Because Forth words are space delimited and can contain most characters, `+;` is a perfectly valid word and is not parsed as two separate words.

-{% include editor.html %}
+{% include editor.html size="small"%}

 As you've hopefully figured out, our `foo` word simply adds 100 to the value on top of the stack.
 It's not very interesting, but it should give you an idea of how simple definitions work.

-Most Forth systems come with a large library of predefined words.
-This JavaScript Forth is very straightforward so it only comes with a relatively small number of words, but there are still enough to complete most tasks.

 ## Stack Manipulation

+Now we can start taking a look at some of Forth's predefined words.
 First, let's look at some words for manipulating the elements at the top of the stack.

 ### `dup`

-`dup` is short for "duplicate" - it duplicates the top element of the stack.
+`dup` is short for "duplicate" -- it duplicates the top element of the stack.
 For example, try this out:

     1 2 3 dup